$58.18-$72.07 hourly / $8,532.45-$10,570.21 monthly / $102,389.40-$126,842.52 annual

 Develops, writes, and implements problem-resolution scripts and escalation protocols; maintains a solutions repository to ensure top quality solutions are available to the staff.

-Conducts regular meetings with business clients to obtain feedback on service desk operations and services throughout the District; designs surveys and reviews survey feedback to improve services, tools, and support experience.
+Conducts regular meetings with business clients to obtain feedback on technology service desk center operations and services throughout the District; designs surveys and reviews survey feedback to improve services, tools, and support experience.

 Provides technical training, mentoring, and coaching to professional and technical staff assigned to District-wide technology service desk operations.